smaclell/smaclell.github.io/_drafts/exterminator-5-thin-slices.md

 confusing method into smaller pieces.
 I setup a few helper methods to access data I would need.

-Each of the changes were done in complete isolation.
+The changes were each done in complete isolation.
 I tried to minimize their impact on the existing code to reduce the risk they introduced.
 Very little of the existing code was affected.
 Even for the refactoring I did I tried to keep the majority of code intact, relying heavily on automated tools and small steps to avoid breaking the existing code.

 Things were going great and then our release date approached.
 The actual fix was not ready.
 Not a problem.
-I wrapped up the changes I was making, we tested them more thoroughly and shipped the first few parts.
+I wrapped up the changes I was making, tested them as a team and then shipped the first few pull requests.

 Had I done the same changes all at once this would have been a much riskier proposition.
 There would have been more affected areas and would have required